 Your strengths and your vulnerabilities are intimately connected, one and the same.

 It’s like a rock.
 You see it rooted in the ground, but you can only see one side.
 Your strength lies on one side of the rock.
 Pick it up, and the corresponding vulnerability, the darker, mossier side, lies beneath.

 The gifts of vulnerability are many.

 When you know your vulnerabilities, you can protect them, and honor them.
 If someone tries to manipulate them, you’ll be prepared.

 When you accept your vulnerabilities, you’re no longer afraid of their exposure.
 You can give and receive support from those with whom you choose to share.
-You understand their origins, and can have compassion for yourself now, and as a child.
+You understand their origins and their resulting upsides, and can have compassion for yourself now, and as a child.

 When you reveal your vulnerabilities, they point you to your strengths.
 Your strengths and your vulnerabilities balance one another, and are intimately connected.

 You can now listen to Dr. Margaret as she talks about relationships and many other topics on her new podcast, SelfWork with Dr. Margaret Rutherford.
 Click here!